mihan2002/leave-request-api/README.md

 ### 2. Configure the enviroment

-Change the directory to the following path
+Change the directory to the `leave-request-api` path.

 ```bash
   cd leave-request-api